beatsarepro30/automation-hub/repos/READMD.md

 * `0 2 * * *` → runs at 2:00 AM every day
 * `>> /home/username/manage_repos.log 2>&1` → appends output and errors to a log file
-* Make sure to replace `/home/username/path/to/manage_repos.sh` with the actual path to your script.
+* Replace `/home/username/path/to/manage_repos.sh` with the actual path to your script.

 3. Save and exit the editor.
 Cron will automatically run the script according to the schedule.

+---

 ## Examples